-The MSc Education (Research Design and Methodology) introduces you to the range of tools and concepts that are necessary in educational research and provides you with the knowledge and abilities to undertake your own research and to evaluate the research of others.
+The MSc Education (Research Design and Methodology) introduces you to the range of tools and concepts that are necessary in educational research and provides you with the knowledge and skills to undertake your own research and to evaluate the research of others.

 The course covers a range of quantitative and qualitative methods of data collection and data analysis, and introduces you to the challenges of carrying out social research in the field of education.

 - Foundations of Educational Research 1: Concepts and Design

 - Foundations of Educational Research 2: Strategies and Methods

 The teaching methods include lectures, small group work, student presentations, seminars, workshops, one-to-one dissertation supervision, and individual research projects.
 You will participate in classes on research design, and on the quantitative and qualitative data collection and analysis techniques used to yield research findings.
 Supervision sessions will support you in identifying research questions towards dissertation research, selecting areas for literature review, carrying out field work, and reviewing drafts of the dissertation.
 Supported ICT sessions on literature access skills (including electronic searches) will be provided by OUDE library staff.

 All students on this course may take part in an optional ‘internship’ in which they work with an academic/research team on an ongoing research project for a short period.
 During this time, they gain experience by working on the variety of activities that constitute an everyday part of doing educational research.